 Doctor Novozhilov: You are right, Sasha.
 The restoration of nasal breathing in a child is quite a difficult task, and therefore it must be accomplished under the supervision of a Breathing Normalization Specialist.
 Indeed, it is hard for a child with enlarged adenoids to breathe through the nose.
-This is true for two reasons: on the one hand, adenoids block the flow of air through the nose; while on the other hand, it is blocked by the swelling of mucus membrane in the nose.
+This is true for two reasons: on the one hand, adenoids block the flow of air through the nose; while on the other hand, it is blocked by the swelling of the mucous membrane in the nose.
 Edema severely constricts the respiratory passages and can ultimately cover the adenoids themselves, at which point the nose ceases breathing altogether.
 That is to say, the problem consists of two parts: enlarged adenoids, which cannot be reduced in most cases once they grow, and edema of the mucosa, which can be reduced.
 If the edema goes away, a child will once again be able to breathe through the nose, while the adenoids themselves atrophy when the child reaches age twelve.

 Sasha: But what happens if the edema does not go away?